From the Provence of the Popes to the Luberon – Self-guided

 3 - Moderate - hilly, sometimes mountainous - 50 to 80 km

 Renowned for the splendor of its landscapes, the Estrie region is brimming with picturesque villages and idyllic roads dotted with a few challenging climbs, rewarded by breathtaking panoramic views.
-Starting in Bromont, your journey will take you through the Memphremagog, Granit, and Sherbrooke regions, winding your way through the Brome, Orford, Owl’s Head, Hereford, and Bellevue mountains.
+Starting in Bromont, your journey will take you through the Memphrémagog, Granit, and Sherbrooke regions, winding your way through the Brome, Orford, Owl’s Head, Hereford, and Bellevue mountains.
 And to round out your stay in the Green Counties, be sure to stop by a vineyard or stock up on local products from the region’s producers!

-With the Self-guided option, enjoy your stay however you want, in complete independence.
-We give you the itinerary, book your accommodation, and the rest is up to you!
+With the Self-guided option, enjoy your trip at your own pace and on your own terms.
+We’ll provide you with the itinerary and book your accommodations—the rest is up to you!

 5 breakfasts;